-BackSlash Linux is relatively new and relatively unknown entrant in the Linux distribution world.
-If looks were the only thing, BackSlash Linux does a marvelous job of imitating the looks of macOS.
+BackSlash Linux is a relatively new and unknown entrant to the Linux distribution world.
+If looks are the most important thing for you, BackSlash Linux does a marvelous job of imitating the looks of macOS.

 It also provides icons similar to macOS.
 You can maybe even consider it a Linux clone of macOS.